Hanson-Research-Lab/TRI_STILT/README.md

         - `devtools::install_github('benfasoli/uataq')`
     - Create a project in the root directory
         - `Rscript -e  "uataq::stilt_init('my_folder_name',branch='hysplit-merge')"`
+        - For the purposes of this tutorial, name the project STILT
     - Test simulation (NECESSARY TO CONFIGURE ALL FILES)
         - `bash ./test/test_setup.sh`
         - `bash ./test/test_run_stilt.sh`